BestTimesToVisit.com Logo

 Beyond the Cathedral, what's a must-see that most tourists miss?

-You absolutely have to explore the Belgian Quarter (Belgisches Viertel).
-It's a charming area with independent boutiques, quirky cafes, and vibrant street art, offering a much more local and trendy vibe than the main tourist drag.
-It's the perfect spot for an afternoon of browsing and people-watching.
+You absolutely have to wander through the Belgian Quarter (Belgisches Viertel).
+It's a trendy, bohemian neighborhood filled with independent boutiques, quirky cafes, and fantastic street art – a real contrast to the historic center.
+It's the perfect spot to grab a coffee, people-watch, and discover some unique souvenirs.

-What's a typical Cologne custom or etiquette I should be aware of?
+What's a typical Cologne custom I should be aware of, especially when ordering drinks?

-What's the best way to experience the Rhine River in Cologne?
+What's the best way to experience the Rhine River without a big, expensive cruise?

 How many days do you need in Cologne, Germany?